isc-projects/bind9/doc/arm/reference.rst

    ``yes``.

 .. namedconf:statement:: dnssec-secure-to-insecure
-   :tags: dnssec
+   :tags: obsolete
-   :short: Allows a dynamic zone to transition from secure to insecure by deleting all DNSKEY records (obsoleted).

-   This option used to allow a dynamic zone to transition from secure to insecure by deleting all DNSKEY records.
-   It has been obsoleted because DNSSEC key operations triggered by dynamic updates are no longer supported.
+   This option no longer has any effect.

 .. namedconf:statement:: synth-from-dnssec
    :tags: dnssec